Back to blog

 The configuration gap

 Amodal isn't built on a model gap.
 It's built on a configuration gap.
 Even a model that knows everything still needs to be told what to do, how to do it, what it's allowed to do, and what your specific business looks like.
 That's not intelligence.
 That's configuration.
-And it's orthogonal to how smart the model is.

 The model is the engine, not the car.
 You still need steering, brakes, a dashboard, and a destination.